Recap the week that was in Stony Brook Athletics.

 In just seven seasons, Priore has ushered Stony Brook to the upper echelon of Football Championship Subdivision (FCS).
 For a second straight season, the Seawolves hosted and won a playoff game and advanced to the second round of the Division I Football Championship.

 The 2012 season featured a number of milestones - Stony Brook beat Army, 23-3, for its first win over an FBS program; Miguel Maysonet finished as the runner-up for the Walter Payton Award, given to the nation's most outstanding player, was named to a program-record seven All-America Teams and became the first SBU football player to be invited to the NFL Combine.

-Stony Brook, which won a program-best 10 wins, will compete in the Colonial Athletic Association, considered the "SEC" of FCS football.
+Stony Brook, which won a program-best 10 wins, moved to the Colonial Athletic Association, considered the "SEC" of FCS football.

 For his efforts, Priore was named AFCA Regional Co-Coach of the year, and earned a contract extension through the 2017 season.

 Priore led Stony Brook to unprecedented success in his sixth season.
 Stony Brook won the Big South title outright and advanced to the second round of the Division I Football Championship.
 Along the way, the Seawolves enjoyed a nine-game winning streak, including seven straight wins with 40 points or more.

 The Seawolves were honored with multiple All-America selections, including Brock Jackolski's distinction as the all-purpose player on AFCA FCS Coaches All-America team.
 The offense totaled 494 points in 13 games, ranking first in FCS in scoring average.